JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/humanoid/tortle-druid-mpmm.md

 # Tortle Druid
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 244, Mordenkainen's Tome of Foes p.
 242*

+Many tortles view the world as a place of wonder.
+They live for the chance to hear a soft wind blowing through trees, to watch a frog croaking on a lily pad, or to stand in a crowded marketplace.
+A tortle druid savors such things more than most, channeling the natural magic of the world around them.

+## Tortles

+Tortles are omnivorous, turtle-like bipeds with shells that cover most of their bodies.
+Because they carry their homes on their backs, tortles feel little need to stay put for long.

+Most tortles like to see how other folk live.
+A tortle can spend decades away from their native land without feeling homesick, often viewing their current companions as their family.

+## Statblock

 ```ad-statblock
 title: Tortle Druid